Terry Baker (politician)

-Terry L. Baker (born November 24, 1955/1956) is an American politician.
+Terry Lee Baker (born November 24, 1955) is an American politician.
 He is a member of the Maryland House of Delegates for District 1C in Allegany and Washington counties.
 He was previously the vice president of the Washington County Board of Commissioners from 2006 to 2010 and from 2018 to 2022, and the board's president from 2010 to 2018.

 Career

-Terry L. Baker was born on November 24, 1955/1956.
-Baker grew up in Pinesburg, Maryland, and graduated from Williamsport High School.
+Baker was born on November 24, 1955.
+He grew up in Pinesburg, Maryland, and graduated from Williamsport High School.
 He attended Hagerstown Junior College, where he earned an A.A. degree in 1975, and Auburn University, where he earned a B.S. degree in education in 1978.

 After graduating, he worked as a carpentry coordinator at Washington County Technical High School.
 Baker also coached cross country running and track and field at a local high school until he was elected county commissioner in 2006.
 He retired from Washington County Public Schools in July 2015.
 Baker continues to operate his own home improvements contracting business.

 Baker entered politics in 2002, when he became a member of the Clear Spring town council.
 In 2004, he became the town's assistant mayor.
 Since 2006, he has worked in various county government offices, including in the Board of Health, Economic Development Commission, and Social Services Board.

 On December 6, 2010, Baker was sworn in as the vice president of the Washington County Board of Commissioners, later serving as the board's president from 2010 to 2018 and becoming the vice president after the end of his presidency.

 On July 14, 2021, Baker filed to run for the Maryland House of Delegates in District 1C, seeking to succeed Delegate Mike McKay, who had previously announced that he would run for the Maryland Senate in 2022.
 He won the Republican primary on July 19, 2022, and later defeated Democratic challenger Carrie R. Hinton and Green Party challenger Charlotte McBraerty in the general election on November 8.